Moonlight0310/alx-pre_course/README.md

-This is our first read me
+This is our first read me updated